 OBH is a participating provider for Medicare and accepts assignment of covered benefits.
 After Medicare pays their portion of the charges, the hospital billing office will bill your supplemental insurance based on the information you provided during the registration process.
 You will receive a statement from the hospital notifying you of your responsibility if there are any balances after Medicare and your supplemental insurance payments.

 Patients who are unable to pay for hospital service are welcome to apply for the hospital’s Financial Assistant Care program.
-Applications are available in Patient Financial Services, or by calling 360-642-6328.
+Applications are available from Patient Financial Services or via download.
 Eligibility is based on household income, family size, amount of medical debt and the financial resources of the household.

 Federal poverty income guidelines are used as the basis for eligibility.
 The Financial Assistant Care program involves only hospital charges.
 Some services provided by the hospital are not included in this program.
 In addition, physician’s fees from the clinics are not included in the hospital’s Community Care program.
 If you wish to seek assistance with their bills, you will need to work directly with the physicians or their office staff.

 If your insurance company does not pay in full, you will receive a statement notifying you of your balance.
 In addition to payment by check or money order, we do accept MasterCard, Visa, or Discover.
 If you are unable to make payment in full, depending upon the balance due, the hospital may offer a short-term payment plan.